 (for braids of any number of loops)

-When you are getting ready to poke the operator finger through the other hand’s loops, be sure the other hand is held as in this photo!
-At the wrist, the hand bends away from the operator finger, NOT toward it, and then is curved in a c-shape with the fingers pointing toward the operator finger, little finger closest and the other fingers ranked behind it.
+When you are getting ready to poke the operator finger through the other hand’s loops, be sure the other hand (the “passive” hand) is held as in this photo!
+At the wrist, the hand bends away from the operator finger, NOT toward it.
+The hand is not straight—it is bent/ curved, with the little finger extended toward the operator finger, and the other fingers ranked behind it, loops gently taut.
+Look at the picture and imitate it, this hand position will greatly help your braiding moves.

-This is important for making a smooth, easy path for the operator finger to go through.
-Create a tunnel of loops so the operator finger can slide straight through them.
-To do this, the little finger sticks out the furthest and the others are staggered each a bit behind.
-And, also important, the loops are held at the middle or tips of the fingers, not at the base.
+This is important for making a smooth, easy path of loops for the operator finger to go through.
+Your fingers are making a tunnel of the loops, so the operator finger can slide through all of them together.
+That’s why the other fingers are positioned so they are slightly staggered behind the little finger.
+To do this, the loops need to be held at the middle or tips of the fingers, not at the base.

-(loops on the active hand, in contrast, can be held at the base of the fingers.)
+(loops on the active hand, in contrast, can be held at the base of the fingers–and don’t all have to be held particularly taut for this part.)

 Palms should face each other, not upward, during the braiding moves.
-(If palms face upward, your finger has to weave in and out of the loops to get through them, which slows down the braiding procedure significantly—especially with this many loops.)
+If palms face upward, your operator finger has to weave in and out of the loops to get through them.
+This is a very slow way to braid, and becomes especially slow with this many loops.

 The active hand temporarily turns palms-down in order to hook down onto the thumb-loop (see right hand in photo 3 above).